Faheem506pk/ExplorePak/README.md

 ![screenshot](screenshot/Admin_Packages.png)
 ![screenshot](screenshot/Admin_Contacts.png)

 **ExplorePak** is a web application designed to manage and display a variety of tour packages.
 This project allows admin users to manage packages, including details such as name, location, description, price range, and images.
-It also includes an admin login page to access the management panel ( Demo: http://explorepak.free.nf ).
+It also includes an admin login page to access the management panel .

 ## Features